ProBoards/HTML-Style-Guide/README.md

 #### Multimedia Fallbacks

 For multimedia, such as images, videos, and animated objects via canvas, make sure to offer alternative access.
 For images that means use meaningful alternative text (alt) and for video and audio transcripts and captions, if available.
 Providing alternative contents is important for accessibility reasons: A blind user has few cues to tell what an image is about without @alt, and other users may have no way of understanding what video or audio contents are about either.
-For images whose alt attributes would introduce redundancy, and for images whose purpose is purely decorative which you cannot immediately use CSS for, use no alternative text, as in alt="".
+For images whose alt attributes would introduce redundancy, and for images whose purpose is purely decorative which you cannot immediately use CSS for, use no alternative text, as in `alt=""`.

 ```html
 <!-- bad -->